google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 The Syllabics—sometimes referred to as the Canadian Aboriginal Syllabics—is a writing system used by several Indigenous language communities in Canada and the United States, including nêhiyawêwin (Cree), Anishinaabemowin (Ojibwe), Inuktut (Inuktitut), Dakelh (Carrier), iyuw iyimuun (Naskapi), and Saı́yısı́ dëne (Sayisi Dene).
-Syllabics represent the phonetic structure of Indigenous languages through a unique system of rotation in which vowels are indicated by the orientation of the base character across four possible positions (ᕓ=fe, ᕗ=fo, ᕙ=fa, ᕕ=fi).
-Consonants are represented by small, raised characters, which may or may not be superscript versions of the base syllable (ᓇᓂᓄᓀᐣ or ᓇᓂᓄᓀᓐ).
-A range of full-size Syllabic characters and its corresponding final character are called a series.
-Diacritics are placed above syllables mark vowel extensions, which take the form of a dot or ring mark, depending on the orthography (ᕖ ᕔ).

 <figure>